* Indicates that not all applicants who scored these points were offered places.

 Graduates of the programme will be eligible for membership of the Irish Society of Chartered Physiotherapists and will be equipped to practice in Ireland and other countries where their chartered status is recognised.
 Within Ireland, graduates work in all areas of clinical practice in the HSE, voluntary bodies and in private practice.
-Additionally some graduates undertake higher degrees or work in research settings.
-You will also be eligible to register as a physiotherapist with the national registration body, CORU.
-This is a requirement to allow you to practise as a physiotherapist within Ireland.
+Additionally, some graduates undertake higher degrees or work in research settings.
+You will also be eligible to apply for registration as a physiotherapist with the national registration body, CORU.
+This is a requirement to allow you to practice as a physiotherapist within Ireland.

 Want to find out more about possible careers with this degree?
 Click Here